How to teach your little boy to pee standing up

 Wondering how to teach your growing boy to pee standing up all on his own?
 Here are some important reminders to make the transition as seamless as possible!

 Potty training is an important part of your child’s development.
-For mums and dads of boys, there is another toilet-related milestone that must be prepared for — how to teach boys to pee standing up.
+For mums and dads of boys, there is another toilet-related milestone that must be prepared for — how to teach your son to pee standing up.

-To teach boys to pee standing up, you must first assess your son’s readiness for the transition.
+When talking about how to teach your son to pee standing up, you must first assess your boy’s readiness for the transition.
 Here are a few reminders to keep in mind!

 Once they’ve mastered that, then you are usually ready to try to pee standing.

 Around the age of three, your son will already show signs of readiness.
 Though some boys will seem to be ready for toilet training earlier/later than others.

 As with all other developmental milestones, it’s best to let your child learn at their own pace, while nudging them encouragingly in the right direction.